flomotlik/help/_posts/setup/2012-08-03-skip-and-select.markdown

 From now on only ***master,production,otherbranch*** will be built.

+If you want to remove the limitation simply run

+    railsonfire config remove
+    KEY:ci_branches

+to remove the configuration.
+All branches will be tested from then on.

 ###Skip branches or commits (opt-out)

 You can append ***--skip-ci*** to any branch to exclude it.
 For example